vatnz-dev/vatSys-SRC-Reader/README.md

-# VATNZ-SRC-Tool
+# VATNZ Standard Route Tool

+The Standard Route Tool allows for our Controllers and Pilots to search through and copy any Standard Routes that are present in the New Zealand AIP.
-Based in C# The SRC Tool sources the Standard Route Clearances for all eligible aerodromes from the AIP and outputs them into an easy-to-read format, the user has the option to copy them to their clipboard for pasting in one click.
-Currently The SRC automatically updates the Standard Routes as they are changed by Airways, this is done through our GitHub.
+The Tool outputs them in an easy to read format, where the user then has the ability to copy them to their clipboard.

-We plan To offer this as a standalone installer for Euroscope Users and pilots alongside a vatSys Plugin, built directly into vatSys.

-Inside the Release you will find the Installer aswell as the Plugin for vatSys.
+This Tool is available as a discrete plugin for vatSys, in addition to being available as a standalone application, allowing for the use of the tool with EuroScope in addition to general piloting use.

-# Features
+## Features
-Currently The SRC Tool can:

 - Allows the user to enter the Route Designator and produces the Route Waypoints & Remarks.
 - Allows the user to enter the Route Waypoints and produces the Route Designator & Remarks.
 - Allows the user to select the arrival and departure aerodromes and displays available routes & Remarks.

-The SRC Tool currently states if the route is:
+The Tool can also let you know if -

-- A Jet or Prop Routing
+- it is a jet or prop routing, or
-- Has Other remarks regarding weather or operational requirements
+- has tther remarks regarding weather or operational requirements.

+## Contributing

+We welcome opportunities for improvement in both our code, and the features of the application.
+If you want to contribute, please reach out to the Operations Team through the VATNZ Discord.

-# Credits
+## Credits

-Special Thanks to Alex Cutforth, without you we could not have made this amazing Tool!
+Special thanks to Alex Cutforth, who initiated the project and wrote the baseline code.
+Thank you!

-Code - Mikey Robinson & Tom Kilpatrick.
+Code - Alex Cutforth, Mikey Robinson

-Application - Mikey Robinson.

 Documentation - Tom Kilpatrick

-Testing - VATNZ OPS Team, VATNZ ATC Training Department.
+Testing - Operations Team, Training Team, Closed Beta group.